The Spectrum of the Singular Values of Z-Shaped Graph Matrices: Introduction

-\begin{thm} As $n \to \infty$, the spectrum of the singular values of $\frac{1}{n}M_{\alpha_Z}$ approaches $g_{\alpha_Z}$. \end{thm} After proving this result, we apply our techniques to give a partial analysis of the spectrum of the singular values of multi-Z-shaped graph matrices.
+\begin{thm} As $n \to \infty$, the spectrum of the singular values of $\frac{1}{n}M_{\alpha_Z}$ weakly converges to $g_{\alpha_Z}$. \end{thm} After proving this result, we apply our techniques to give a partial analysis of the spectrum of the singular values of multi-layer Z-shaped graph matrices.